MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/monitoring.md

 **Security:** Continuous monitoring can detect security threats and vulnerabilities allowing for immediate action to protect data and resources.
 Collected data can also be analyzed for threat detection and response.

+## Monitoring platforms
+An effective monitoring strategy includes all platforms in your computing environment.
+In addition to Azure, you may have on-premises, multicloud, and edge resources, and each requires the same levels of monitoring.
+Following the guidance of the [Microsoft Cloud Adoption Framework for Azure](/azure/cloud-adoption-framework/overview), you should include monitoring in your [unified operations strategy](/azure/cloud-adoption-framework/scenarios/hybrid/unified-operations).
+Using this strategy, your monitoring tools are hosted by the primary cloud platform along with other management tools, and are used to monitor all resources across all platforms.

 ## Types of monitoring
 Monitoring is a multifaceted discipline that requires a combination of tools, processes, and practices.
 It can be broken down into the types described in the following table.
-Different services and features may provide different combinations of these types of monitoring, but a comprehensive monitoring environment will include all of them.
+Different services and features may provide different combinations of these types of monitoring, but a comprehensive monitoring environment will include all of them across each of the platforms in your computing environment.

 | Type | Description |
 |:---|:---|